Bedrock-OSS/bedrock-wiki/docs/commands/look-detection.md

 - `if entity @s [r=0.2]`
   - checks if the target is within a 0.2 block radius from the execution position. ie., check if after this back and forth we've arrived roughly back at the target's feet position.
   - To increase or decrease the tolerance for what is considered "close enough", change the `0.2` distance argument.
       - it needs to be between `0.2` and `2`, as `2` basically means you can look in the opposite direction and it's still "close enough".
-So, realistically you want to most likely stay well below `1`.
+So, realistically, you want to most likely stay well below `1`.
   - To calculate the exact viewing cone angle, see below.

 **Examples:**